-Whether you're trying to get to know someone on a first date or you're stuck in the elevator with your upstairs neighbor, breaking the ice is a challenging task.
-While it can be tempting to turn to the weather to get the conversation going (especially in the dead of winter!), why not take the opportunity to try to get to know someone rather than commiserate about how cold it is outside?
+Whether you're trying to get to know someone on a first date or you're stuck in the elevator with your upstairs neighbor, breaking the ice can be an awkward challenge.
+While it's tempting to turn to the weather to get the conversation going, why not take the opportunity to try to get to know someone rather than commiserate about the weather?

-In our search for meaningful ways to avoid mind-numbing small talk about the weather, we asked our Instagram followers to share their go-to conversation starters.
-And as soon as the DMs started coming in, we knew we had to share their genius (and hilarious) icebreakers here.
-From asking for travel recommendations to learning about someone's pet peeves, ahead are 11 conversation starters we're stealing for ourselves.
+In our search for meaningful ways to avoid mind-numbing small talk, we asked our Instagram followers to share their go-to conversation starters.
+As soon as the DMs started rolling in, we knew we had to share their genius icebreakers here.

 After the initial "Where are you from?
 What do you do?" questions, I love asking people what their pet peeves are!
 Their answers are normally pretty hilarious!

 I love to talk about travel.
 I'll either ask someone, "What's your favorite place you've ever visited?" or "If you could go anywhere tomorrow, where would it be?"

 What are you binge-watching on Netflix these days?